 Step 1: Turn Off the Water Supply

-The first thing you need to do is turn off the water supply.
+To fix your broken toilet chain, you first need to turn off the water supply.
 Then, you need to remove the water.
-You do not want to contend with unnecessary water when you are making repairs on the toilet.
+You don’t want to contend with water when repairing the toilet.
 Even if you feel like your hands can take the water, you don’t want your floors to absorb this.

-Typically, the valve is connected to the wall behind the toilet.
-Take a look at the back of the toilet, turn the valve clockwise, and make sure you close off the water supply.
+From what I’ve seen over the years, the valve is connected to the wall behind the toilet.
+Look at the back of the toilet, turn the valve clockwise, and ensure you close off the water supply.

-After this, you need to drain the water that is already in the toilet.
-The easiest way to do that is to flush the toilet.
-You may need to manually lift up the flapper if you are interested in completely draining the water supply.
-You may need to flush the toilet several times to get all the water out.
+Once you’ve dealt with the handle, you need to drain the water that is already in the toilet.
+In my experience, the easiest way to drain the water is to flush the toilet.
+You may need to manually lift up the flapper if you’re interested in completely draining the water supply.
+You may need to flush the toilet several times to remove all the water.

-After you have drained the water from the toilet, it is time to get started with the rest of the repair process.
+After you have drained the water from the toilet, it’s time to get started with the rest of the repair process.

 Step 2: Replace the Flapper

 Now that the water is gone, it is time to replace the flapper.
-Fortunately, this step is pretty simple.
-Even if you have never worked on your own appliances before, this is one of the easiest jobs.
+Luckily, even if you’ve never fixed a broken toilet chain before, replacing the flapper is one of the easiest jobs.
 All you need to do is unclip the chain from the flapper.
-Try to avoid snapping if off, but the flapper itself should unclip relatively easily.
+Avoid snapping the chain off – the flapper itself should unclip relatively easily.

-After this, you need to replace the chain as well.
-Locate the area where the chain connects to the base of the toilet.
-Then, remove the chain as well.
+With the flapper removed, replace the chain as well.
+Locate the area where the chain connects to the toilet’s base and remove the chain.

-Now that the flapper and chain have been disconnected, it is time to install the new one.
+Now that the flapper and chain have been disconnected, it is time to install the replacements.
 Remove the new flapper and chain, work the steps in reverse, and connect the chain and flapper to the toilet.

-Make sure the new chain and flapper are connected securely to the flush lever.
-That is really all there is to this repair process.
-It should not take you that long to complete this.
+Ensure the new chain and flapper are connected securely to the flush lever.

 Step 3: Try Out the New Flapper

-Now that everything has been properly installed, it is time to try out the new flapper.
+Now that everything’s been properly installed, it is time to try out the new flapper to ensure you’ve successfully fixed your broken toilet chain.
 Turn the water supply on again, and give the toilet a few minutes to fill up.
-After it has completely filled up, flush the toilet to make sure it works properly.
+After the toilet has filled up, flush it to ensure it works properly.

 You may want to watch the flapper go down the first time.
-If it looks like it is not behaving accordingly, you may need to jiggle it a few times to get it to work appropriately.
-You need to make sure there is not too much slack with the chain and flapper.
-Otherwise, the new chain could fall off again.
+If the flapper looks like it’s not behaving accordingly, you’ll need to jiggle it a few times.
+You need to ensure there is not too much slack with the chain and flapper – otherwise, the new chain could fall off again.